sonic-net/SONiC/doc/sflow/sflow_hld.md

 The CLI is enhanced to provide configuring and display of sFlow parameters including sflow collectors, agent IP, sampling rate for interfaces.
 The CLI configurations currently only interact with the CONFIG_DB.

 The newly introduced sflow container consists of:
 * An instantiation of the InMon's hsflowd daemon (https://github.com/sflow/host-sflow described in https://sflow.net/documentation.php).
 The hsflowd is launched as a systemctl service.
-The host-sflow is customised to interact with SONiC subsystems by introducing a host-sflow/src/Linux/mod_sonic.c (descripted later)
+The host-sflow is customised to interact with SONiC subsystems by introducing a host-sflow/src/Linux/mod_sonic.c (described later)
-* sflowmgrd :
+* sflowmgrd : updates APP DB sFlow tables based on config updates
-       * configure the genetlink family and multicast group for sflow use if necessary
-       * updates the hsflowd.conf

 The swss container is enhanced to add the following component:
 * sfloworch : which subscribes to the APP DB and acts as southbound interface to SAI for programming the SAI_SAMPLEPACKET sessions.